AnthonyEdwardStark3000/ObsidianNotes/Dotnet - Harsha Interview deep preparation.md

 ---

-## 🎤 **Interview-Ready Summary**
+## 🎤 **Interview‑Ready Summary**

 ```
-Kestrel is the built-in cross-platform web server used by ASP.NET Core applications.
+Kestrel is the built-in cross‑platform web server used by ASP.NET Core applications.
 It is lightweight, fast, and handles all HTTP requests by creating an HttpContext that
 flows through the middleware pipeline.

 However, Kestrel alone lacks advanced production features like load balancing,
 SSL termination, caching, authentication, and URL rewriting.

 Therefore, in real-world deployments, Kestrel runs behind a reverse proxy such as IIS,
 nginx, or Apache.
 The reverse proxy receives the public internet traffic, filters and